 Bluetooth and Wi-Fi Strengths and Weaknesses in IoT

-Though both internet of things Bluetooth and Wi-Fi Bluetooth IoT processes look similar in functionality, there are distinct differences in how both technologies stack up in terms of features.
+While the processes for Bluetooth IoT and Wi-Fi IoT look similar in terms of functionality, there are significant differences in how the two technologies stack up in terms of features.

 - Speed: In terms of speed, Wi-Fi boasts a maximum speed faster than what is obtainable in Bluetooth IoT.
 Wi-Fi IoT devices work at a minimum of 54 Mbps, while their Bluetooth counterparts work at only 3 Mbps.
 It is needless to say that this is because Bluetooth typically transfers small chunks of data, like numerical values from a Bluetooth-enabled IoT smartwatch, while Wi-Fi is the better option for sending large data files, like HD videos and photos.

 - Location Detection: Wi-Fi and Bluetooth can accurately provide location information through the Bluetooth IoT and Wi-Fi IoT devices that they are connected to.
 Although, Bluetooth is somewhat more reliable because of its proximity.
 So, the better option, in this case, is dependent on the accuracy and precision required of the devices in use.

 - Security and Privacy: Bluetooth is not majorly built with a secure Bluetooth IoT protocol, but the security obtainable is sufficient for most purposes.
 On the other hand, Wi-Fi comes with a more secure option, mostly if you work with sensitive data.
 Wi-Fi lets you add a security layer through security with Wi-Fi IoT protocols such as WEP, WPA, WPA2, and WPA3 – which is the latest and most preferred version of the WPA series.